 Some varieties will have naturally produced some initial side-branches known as "feathers", others will not and are known as "whips".
 Whether a tree produces feathers or not is determined by the variety.

 The entire tree will be about 2-years old when supplied in the spring of delivery to the customer.
-The rootstock will have been planted 2 years earlier, and the scion variety then grafted that summer and grown on for a further 12-15 months.
+The rootstock will have been planted 2 years earlier, and the scion variety is then grafted that summer and grown on for a further 12-15 months.
 We call this a "1-year" tree but some suppliers call it a 2-year tree because of the time the rootstock has been growing.

 Most of our trees have a stem of between 9/16" - 11/16" caliper at a point just above the rootstock graft union.
 This is generally the best size for transplanting fruit trees - bigger caliper trees may take longer to establish.

 We also sell lower grade trees at a reduced price, these are not as well developed at this early stage, but will still grow on to become productive mature trees - they might just take a bit longer.
 These smaller trees are sometimes preferred by commercial growers and are particularly useful for espaliers and other trained forms.

 We generally do not supply trees older than 2-3 years, because older trees are much more difficult to transplant successfully.